Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 You can see that there are four peaks going left to right.
 These points are the points that are highlighted in the Sample Set Table.

 At the first peak the score is 3-2, 40-30 with your opponent serving.
 At the second one, the score is 3-2, A-40 with your opponent serving.
 Both of these are break points and the Point Values are 29.4%.
-They represent a very large swing, depending on whether you win or lose this point, in your probability of winning the set.
+They represent a very large swing in your probability of winning the set depending on whether you win or lose this point.

 At the third peak, the score is 5-4, A-40 with your Opponent serving.
 This is a break point and match point in your favor, with a Point Value of 38.6%.
 You end up losing that point and instead of winning the match, your winning percentage drops from 74.9% to 61.4%.